pyfsi/coconut/coupling_components/convergence_criteria/convergence_criteria.md

 These are the same as for `convergence_criterion.absolute_norm`.

-### Solver convergence
+### Solver coupling convergence

-The `type` `convergence_criterion.solver_convergence` is a convergence criterion that uses the convergence of a solver to determine the convergence of the coupling loop.
+The `type` `convergence_criterion.solver_coupling_convergence` is a convergence criterion that uses the convergence of a solver to determine the convergence of the coupling loop.
 The criterion is considered fulfilled once the solver converges in its first solver iteration.
 Not all solvers allow for this feature, see their respective documentation.
+A detailed explanation of this criterion is found in Spenke and Delaissé et al. [[1](#1)].

-Typically, a `solver_convergence` criterion is used for each solver, combined with an `and` criterion (see [Combining multiple convergence criteria](#combining-multiple-convergence-criteria)).
+Typically, a `solver_coupling_convergence` criterion is used for each solver, combined with an `and` criterion (see [Combining multiple convergence criteria](#combining-multiple-convergence-criteria)).
-This way, the coupling loop is considered converged when all solvers converge in their first solver iteration [[1](#1)].
+This way, the coupling loop is considered converged when all solvers converge in their first solver iteration.

 The `settings` dictionary contains one entry: